ArditKoka/ArditKoka.github.io/README.md

                     model with cash, bank deposits, CBDC, central-bank refinancing, marketable liquid assets, and an occasionally binding prudential-liquidity requirement.
 One-for-one refinancing restores
-                    the quantity of bank funding exactly, but does not generally preserve bank credit because deposits and central-bank borrowing have different implications for prudential liquidity.
+                    the quantity of bank funding exactly, but it does not generally preserve bank credit because deposits and central-bank borrowing have different implications for prudential liquidity.
 The credit-minimising refinancing ratio can therefore lie above, at,